yimeric7/MatrixUtilities/README.md

 # MatrixUtilities

-Implements multidimensional arrays, dynamic memory allocation, and usage ofpointers
+Implements multidimensional arrays, dynamic memory allocation, and usage of pointers

 Plethora of functions calculating matrix computations such as diagonal product and inverse of matrices